Backup Modified Files

 Usually a later version of a file is larger than an earlier version, so if the current file is significantly smaller than the backup file then again one should ask why (perhaps it's simply that a large part of the file was deleted).
 What "significantly smaller" means can be defined as anything from 10% to 90%.
 If the second option is checked and a modified file is found which is signficantly smaller than the backup file then a message such as this one appears (unless the program has been invoked by the Task Scheduler — see below).

-- When backing up files to an external device it is recommended to 'eject' the target disk, or if this is not an available option then to shut the computer down.
-This ensures that the backup files are actually written to the target device.
+When backing up files to an external device it is recommended to 'eject' the target disk so that the backup files are actually written to the target device.

 The deletion operation, in contrast to the backup operations, is not affected by the setting of the time period ("today", "since yesterday", etc.) or the specification of filepaths to skip.
 But if you specify a file extension then only files with that extension will be deleted.

 Confirmation is required before a deletion operation is performed.

 If deleted files are not overwritten then they may be recovered using special techniques (at least, until such time as the disk sectors are used to store other data).
 If there are many files to delete then overwriting may take some time.
 Overwriting with deletion is thus recommended only if the backup files contain sensitive data.
 (For more information on this subject see the user manual for the Data Destroyer software.)

 When deleting all target files you have the option to pause at the first deletion of files from a folder.
 As with the option to pause at the first file copy, this is to allow you to check that the deletion is proceeding as intended.

 To avoid a lengthy report and get the summary only, check the 'Suppress display of detailed report' checkbox, but if so then then 'Pause on first delete' option is not available.